materazu/angular-headless-ci/README.md

 Adapt that as you want ;)

 # Required
-You must add `"jasmine-reporters": "latest"` to the `devDependencies` of your angular project.
+You must add `"puppeteer": "0.10.2"` to the `devDependencies` of your angular project, because we use it for Karma.
 Use our protractor and karma config files.

 Add tests commands to `package.json`